 - deep kissing that causes bleeding

-- vaginal intercourse with a condom or female condom
+- intercourse with an external condom or internal condom

-- anal intercourse with a condom or female condom
+- anal intercourse with a condom or internal condom

 - oral sex